Thanksgiving is Thursday, which means a few things:

 …I don’t know about that, but have you seen that new Queen movie yet?

 …well I can’t really speak to that, but is that a new truck you drove up in?

 …I’m not sure I’m the best person to comment on that, but I can tell you that I’ve been dealing with a lot of intestinal parasites lately.

 4. Have plans after dinner.

 If you have a significant other, this is easy to pull off: their family’s dinner is at 8:00 pm.
 Eat dinner, then say you’ve got to head over there.
 Everyone will understand.

 If you are single, there are still many options: friends are in town, you’re volunteering, or maybe you’re watching your neighbor’s cat while she goes Black Friday shopping.
 Your neighbor, not the cat.
 What the hell kind of deals is the cat going to stand in line for?
 None.
-Cats don’t give a shit about deeply discounted LED TV’s or Ninja blenders.
+Cats don’t care about deeply discounted LED TV’s or Ninja blenders.

 Or maybe your intestinal parasites are flaring up.
-I’ve learned from years as a manager of other people: the vast majority of us stop our line of inquisition at the words “diarrhea” or “period.”
+I’ve learned from years as a manager of other people: the vast majority of us stop our line of inquisition when the target utters words “diarrhea” or “period.”
 Use that to your advantage.

 5. Keep everything in perspective.